Taiwan votes in local elections amid China tensions

 The family has rejected the claim but analysts point out that the KMT have often alluded to the link in their campaign.

-Chiang Wan-an's surname wouldn't matter as much if he and the KMT were not trying to capitalize on his alleged heritage.
-At his campaign rallies, other candidates often invoke Chiang Ching-kuo to score political points.
-The KMT Taipei chapter even put out these flags: pic.twitter.com/Mc4s1UYKp3— David Demes 戴達衛 (@DemesDavid) September 19, 2022

 Hsinchu is also considered a bellwether, Dr Sung says.
-It's a tight three-way mayor race, with the KMT and DPP candidates being challenged by a technocrat, backed by Taiwan People's Party and Terry Gou, the founder of technology manufacturing giant Foxconn.
+It's a three-way race for the mayorship, with the KMT and DPP candidates being challenged by a technocrat who is backed by the Taiwan People's Party and Terry Gou, the founder of technology manufacturing giant Foxconn.

-The incumbent DPP sees winning Hsinchu as critical to retaining its electoral support in northern Taiwan.
+The incumbent DPP sees winning Hsinchu as critical to maintaining its electoral support in northern Taiwan.